jkomyno/react-matrix-text/README.md

 ## Typings

-While this project used the Flow type system until version `0.1.0`, it is now entirely written in TypeScript 3.0.
+While this project used the Flow type system until version `0.1.0`, but it's entirely written in TypeScript 3.0 since version `1.0.0`.

 ## Available Scripts